iseki-masaya/clearcrypt/CONTRIBUTING.md

 [mailing list]: https://groups.google.com/forum/#!forum/clearcryptocode

+## Philosophy

+New features must be treated with extreme scrutiny and suspicion, and rejected unless there is a strong consensus that adding these features will benefit the majority of the users of the protocol and see mainstream usage.

 ## The Twelve Commandments of Crypto Coding

 The following are adapted from the [Coding Rules] on https://cryptocoding.net/: